||||||

 by | Diana Zeyneb Alhindawi

-In 2011, the special representative of the United Nations in charge of sexual violences committed in periods of conflict, qualified the Democratic Republic of the Congo as “world capital of rape”.
-The Minova trial represents a real progress in the defence of rape victims: in particular this is the first time that so many soldiers are brought to trial.
+In 2011, the special representative of the United Nations in charge of sexual violence committed in periods of conflict qualified the Democratic Republic of the Congo as the “world capital of rape”.
+The Minova trial represents real progress in the defence of rape victims: in particular this is the first time that so many soldiers are brought to trial.
 The complaints were heard by a military tribunal and there was no other possible appeal procedure with another court.

 2016.
 Born into conflict: Child soldiers in Colombia